joshuagreenslade/CSCC09/assignment/2/rubric.md

 **Comments**
 ```
-The api willreturn an error codes if the user entered an invalid argument.
+The api will return an error codes if the user entered an invalid argument.
+I am fairly certain that I returned the correct error codes.
 ```

 ## Integrating the frontend